How to Obfuscate Dynamically Loaded Symbols in iOS Apps Using AI

 Figure 5: Certified Secure™ certificate

 Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Obfuscate Dynamically Loaded Symbols has been added to each iOS app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Obfuscate Dynamically Loaded Symbols and other mobile app security features are in each build of the mobile app
+Certified Secure provides instant and in-line DevSecOps compliance certification that Obfuscate Dynamically Loaded Symbols and other mobile app security features are in each build of the mobile app.

 Using Threat-Events™ for Dynamically Loaded Symbols Intelligence and Control in iOS Apps

 Appdome Threat-Events™ provides consumable in-app mobile app attack intelligence and defense control when Dynamically Loaded Symbols is detected.
-To consume and use Threat-Events™ for Dynamically Loaded Symbols in iOS Apps, use AddObserverForName in Notification Center, and the code samples for Threat-Events™ for Dynamically Loaded Symbols shown below.
+To consume and use Threat-Events™ for

 The specifications and options for Threat-Events™ for Dynamically Loaded Symbols are: